 The first rest stop I pulled into was deserted except for two parked semi trucks.
 Deciding that it wasn’t optimal for a woman traveling alone to be wandering around there in the dead of night, I kept driving.

 For the rest of the trip, I stopped at truck stops and exits with McDonald’s or other fast food places.
 They offered clean bathrooms and the promise of at least a few workers inside.
 (Also a great place to grab those hard-to-resist convenience store snacks!)

-2. Drive the Right Car
+2. Drive the Right Car.

 Hot car tech and the creature comforts of a well-designed cockpit area turned out to be lifesavers on this solo road trip.
 The temperature plunged as I made my way west, so it was a treat to climb back into the Toyota Highlander Hybrid after each stop.
 I would hit the button that would send heat into the steering wheel and warm my chilled hands.
 Then I would turn to “3” the dial that would heat my seat.